 Your hobbies outside of football?

 Football for me is business.
 I also love entertainment.
 Not long ago I bought a DJ turntable.
 I have a lot of friends who are DJs, so I started to play with it a little bit.
 For the time being it’s just for me.

-Axel Witsel Childhood Story Plus Untold Biography Facts –Once Caused Outrage
+Axel Witsel Untold Facts – Once Caused Outrage:

 Witsel sparked outrage in 2009 when he broke Marcin Wasilewski’s leg by stamping on him during a game between Anderlecht and Standard.